 7. NICK VON K

 Kiwi designer Nick Von K makes beautiful and fantastical jewelry with no gender bias.
-He launched his latest collection, ‘Midnight Carnival’, in New York City just over a month ago, and we still can’t stop thinking about the Swan Queen necklace fashioned from Opalite glass.
+He launched his latest collection, ‘Midnight Carnival’, in New York City just over a month ago, and we’re still having dirty thoughts about the Swan Queen necklace fashioned from Opalite glass.

 8. PRIVATE OPENING

-There’s some weird shit on Etsy and there’s some amazing shit, and from the latter category comes Williamsburg-based jewelry company Private Opening.
+From the digital shelves of Etsy comes Williamsburg-based jewelry company Private Opening.
 Their hand-carved rings and cuffs are particularly worth every cent of their $85 and $325, respectively, price tags.
-They also have a ring called ‘Gothic Donatella‘, which is as as cool as it sounds.
+Check out the “Gothic Donatella“ ring for something to rival Saint Laurent‘s “Arty Ovale.”

 9. BESO BESO JEWELRY

-If you equate ‘minimalist’ with ‘boring’, get ready to have your metaphorical thesaurus shredded by Los Angeles-based designer Erin Blase.
-Combining hints of the ethereal and the edgy into pieces that do just what jewelry is supposed to: Complete your look without overwhelming it.
-All pieces are manufactured in L.A. and all stones are sourced locally (stones from the most recent collection are natives of the bordering Tuscon, Arizona).
+Minimalist is so not boring in the hands of Los Angeles-based designer Erin Blase.
+Combining hints of the ethereal and the edgy, Blase makes pieces that do just what jewelry is supposed to: Complete your look without overwhelming it.
+All pieces are manufactured in L.A. and all stones are sourced locally.
+(Materials from the most recent collection are natives of the bordering Tuscon, Arizona.)

 Sister act Cheryl and Donna Freeman have only been designing as TheFFS since January 2012.
 But with the girls counting Oprah as their entrepreneurial muse, it’s no wonder they ended up getting TheFFS stocked at Barneys only six months into their venture.
 A global sensibility is reflected in their materials: Vivid bracelets are woven with recycled vintage vulcanite, traded and harvested via independent sellers from Portugal to West Africa, oxidized Ethiopian copper and supple skins mixed with lustrous gems.